mrjoshida/arcade-sprite-events/README.md

-# MakeCode Arcade sprite events extension
+# MakeCode Sprites and Tiles helper extension

-This extension adds a few blocks to MakeCode Arcade that give you events you can use with sprites and tilemaps.
+This extension is based on https://github.com/riknoll/arcade-sprite-events and adds a few addtional functions for sprite/tile interaction.
+The primary goal of this was to allow for momentary switch behavior where stepping off of a switch needs to be captured by an event.

 Here's a quick sample of the events that are available: